 6. How can I secure my privacy while using TypeIt?

 TypeIt automatically saves your text in your browser so that it can be restored if you accidentally navigate to another site, close the tab, or if your browser crashes (note that this does not work in all browsers).
-Depending on your browser, this information may persist even after you close the browser.
+This data is stored in what is called a “browsing session”.
+Depending on your browser, the browsing session may persist even after you close the tab or exit the browser – this is designed to enable you to do things like restoring a tab after you close it accidentally, or restoring all your tabs after you exit the browser.
 This means that someone with access to your computer could read your text, even after you exit TypeIt.
 Potentially, your text could even be read by another site you visit.

 If you want to keep your text completely private, you can do one of two things: